ED-IP/Milestone-4-project/README.md

 ### Special thanks

+I would like to start by especially thanking my mentor and my brother for the extra time and patience they had trying to help me with this project.

+Without their help I would not have been able to have reached this point in the project.

+I also want to thank the tutors for their support to solve the problems that I have been encountering while trying to finish this.

 ### Code

+- This project uses some of the code from the boutique-ado mini project from the course
 - Tutorial about SlideShows, featured in the home page(https://www.w3schools.com/howto/howto_js_slideshow.asp)
 - Tutorials about the use of [Whitenoise](http://whitenoise.evans.io/en/stable/index.html) to serve static files with Heroku
     - https://devcenter.heroku.com/articles/django-assets